iSOLveIT/cyber_triage/docs/chapters/chapter_7/index.rst

 At the end of the Windows installer process, PostgreSQL will be running as a service as the **Network Service** account.

-If you wanted to test the PostgreSQL speed as outlined in `Section 7.1.1 <#testing-postgreSQL-speed>`_, you can do that now before doing further configuration.
+If you wanted to test the PostgreSQL speed as outlined in `Section 7.1.1 <#testing-postgresql-speed>`_, you can do that now before doing further configuration.

 PostgreSQL Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^